Tommies Tipple at English Country Pub – at Madras

 I continue with Part II.

-*I read parts of this book, which was not, mainly, an enjoyable experience.
-Henry (Harry) Hobbs – “Major”, I glean, came from service with a Calcutta reserve force – wrote in a knowing, almost leering way.
-While one accustoms, with distaste, to occasional – not invariable – racial denigration in period accounts, often it manifests as a casual thing, not focused and repeated.
-He took pride in being an old Calcutta resident, and wrote numerous books considered useful social history today, but the tone regarding Indians and some others, the Jews especially, is often unpleasant and at times ugly.
+*I read parts of the book, not, mainly, an enjoyable experience.
+Henry (Harry) Hobbs – “Major”, I glean, came from his service with a Calcutta reserve force – wrote in a knowing, almost leering way.
+While one accustoms with distaste to occasional – not invariable – racial denigration in period accounts, often it manifests as a casual thing, not focused and repeated.
+It is different in this case, as while Hobbs took pride in being an old Calcuttan and recorded useful social history, the tone regarding Indians and some others, Jews especially, is continual, unpleasant, and at times ugly.

 Hobbs was an English piano tuner and occasional musician who emigrated in the late 1800s.
-In the course of a successful business career that extended to hotel work, he became an amateur historian and wrote numerous books and papers detailing the social history of the society he knew.
-He died at 92, in 1956, remaining in Calcutta to the end.
-For further bio on Hobbs, see the informative article by Devasis Chattopadhyay, “Harry Hobbs: Old Calcutta’s Beloved Chronicler”, published April 10, 2021 in Live History India.
+In the course of a successful business career that extended to hotel work, he became an amateur historian and wrote numerous books and papers describing the society he knew.
+He died at 92, in 1956, and remained in Calcutta until the end.
+For further biography on Hobbs, see the informative article by Devasis Chattopadhyay, “Harry Hobbs: Old Calcutta’s Beloved Chronicler”, published April 10, 2021 in Live History India.